unparalleled-js/docs-1/developing-connectors/sdk-2/walk-through.md

 Workato's SDK platform was designed to be simple to pick up but powerful enough to connect with most APIs out there.
 Workato offers various ways to connect to applications which we currently don't support.
 One important caveat is that the application you have in mind should have an API exposed.

-In this chapter, our aim is to get our feet wet by building a simple connector to something that most people can identify with - **Star Wars!** This API we will be using is free to use and allows us to access information about Star Wars characters, planets, vehicles and much more. **[Check out the API over here.](https://swapi.co/)**
+In this chapter, our aim is to get our feet wet by building a simple connector to something that most people can identify with - **Star Wars!** This API we will be using is free to use and allows us to access information about Star Wars characters, planets, vehicles and much more.
+For simplicity, we will refer to this API as SWAPI. **[Check out the API over here.](https://swapi.co/)**

 This walkthrough aims to show case how we can use the Workato SDK to create a custom connector to retrieve information from this API and how we can use this custom connector in building a recipe.
+If you haven't already checked out the our **[overview]**, now is the time to do so!

 To find the fully built custom connector, **[click here])**